 - What is your company’s level of commitment to the cause?
 Brand activism is not a short-term campaign.
 It is a long-term commitment to make a tangible change within your immediate community or on a national level.

 - How will you monitor and evaluative your efforts to cause?
 You will need to have a way of analyzing the effectiveness of your plan.

-The key is to stay true to your brand and be fully committed to the cause.
+The key is to stay true to your brand community and be fully committed to the cause.
 At Blade, we’ve been helping brands create communities since 1991.
 If you’re stuck on how to approach a social or cultural issue that aligns with your brand’s identity, give us a shout.
 We’d be glad to help.